Ecwid/ecwid-api-docs/includes/_webhooks.md

 * Get notified about every new order in the store so you can send a custom email or text message, generate a custom receipt, or subscribe the customer to your newsletter.

 <aside class="notice">
-Don’t use webhooks themselves as actionable items – please see the <a href="#processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
+Don’t use webhooks themselves as actionable items – please see the <a href="https://developers.ecwid.com/api-documentation/webhooks#processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
 </aside>

+## Webhooks overview

-### How it works in Ecwid
+### How webhooks work

 In a nutshell, webhooks in Ecwid work this way: